 - Do they know who to contact in your office regarding certain matters?

 Imagine hosting a wine tasting event where very few of your clients show up.
-There are a number of reason why this might happen, but many times it may come down a lack of expectations.
+There are a number of reasons why this might happen, but many times it comes down to a lack of expectations.

 The ultimate goal for a social event is to get back in front of your clients and hopefully meet some of their friends and family who could benefit from your services.
-If your clients don’t understand why you are hosting such events or what is taking place at each event, then they may be inclined to think you are just trying to sell them and their friends a new product or service.
+If your clients don’t understand why you’re hosting such events or what’s taking place at each one, then they may be inclined to think you’re just trying to sell them and their friends a new product or service.

-There are very few things more annoying than junk mail and SPAM emails.
-If your clients don’t know how you anticipate communicating with them, they could mistake your correspondence for SPAM or junk mail.
+There are few things more annoying than junk mail or spam emails.
+If your clients don’t know how you anticipate communicating with them, they could mistake your correspondence for spam or junk mail.
 This could lead to them missing out on important updates and events.

 Proper expectations will help you maximize engagement with your clients and ultimately lead to more selling opportunities.

 What’s the cost of losing a client versus the opportunity of an additional sale?
 Imagine one of your top annuity clients going to another financial professional for a life insurance policy because they didn’t know you offered such products.
 This might sound unheard of but unfortunately this happens quite often.